PCOS Renamed Polyendocrine Metabolic Ovarian Syndrome (PMOS)

 I can design a Meal Plan for you to address the underlying

-insulin resistance and high insulin levels of PCOS,
+insulin resistance and high insulin levels of PMOS,

 which will enable you to lose weight,